frobiac/adnw/README.md

 Password Hash Support
 ---------------------
-Support for passwords compatible with PassHash implementations, for example the android app Twik, can be configured via compile switches.
+Support for passwords compatible with PassHash implementations, for example the android app Twik, must be configured in a separate header:
-Twik private key of a profile and master password can be set during compile
+Twik private key of a profile and master password can be set in src/_private_data.h, which is created on first make call and ignored in git.

-    $ make PH_PRIV_KEY=MySecretMasterKey PH_MASTER_PW=password

 Current Layout